tomhrr/cosh/doc/all.md

 `ucfirst` operate similarly, except they convert to uppercase.

 `reverse` reverses a string.
 It also works on lists.

-`strx` operates as per `str`, save that if the input is a list of bytes and it isn't valid UTF-8, the parts that are invalid will be replaced with `U+FFFD REPLACEMENT_CHARACTER`.

 ##### Regular expressions